Trimming your cat's nails may keep your couch from becoming a scratching post, but it also has benefits for your cat.

 “Nail trims are great for cats if they are getting their nails caught in blankets, or on the carpet, or if they are scratching people accidentally,” Dr. Chyrle Bonk DVM, a mixed animal veterinarian at a clinic in Orofino, Idaho, told The Spruce Pets.
 "Nail trims may also be necessary for older cats that may not be sharpening their nails regularly.
 If nails get too long, they can grow into the foot pads which can be very painful and cause an infection.”

-But trimming a cat’s nails can take a little practice, as it's possible to hurt your cat if nail trimming isn't handled properly.
-We researched cat nail clippers, testing for products that are easy-to-use, ergonomic, and one-handed, which allows you to hold your cat as they adjust to the nail clipping process.
+But trimming a cat’s nails can take a little practice, as it's possible to hurt your cat if nail trimming isn't handled correctly.
+We researched cat nail clippers, testing for easy-to-use, ergonomic, and one-handed products—which allow you to hold your cat as they adjust to the nail clipping process.
 Sharpness was another priority, since cat nails are hollow and often brittle, making them prone to crush instead of cut.
+Shiny Pet Nail Clippers for Small Animals is our top choice because they're compact and user-friendly.
+But we found a variety of nail clippers for cats that may be a better fit for your needs and your cat's paw-sonality.

 Semi-circular angled blades